8 min read

 The GRE Quantitative Reasoning section isn't just a test of your mathematical knowledge; it's also a test of your precision, attention to detail, and ability to think critically under pressure.
 While a solid understanding of arithmetic, algebra, geometry, and data analysis is foundational, many questions are specifically designed to trip up even the most prepared test-takers.
 These deceptive questions are often referred to as "traps," and falling into them can cost you valuable points.

 Understanding why these traps exist and how to recognize them is a crucial step towards mastering the GRE Quant section.
-This blog post will explore common GRE Quant traps and equip you with practical strategies to spot and avoid them on test day.
+This post will explore common GRE Quant traps and equip you with practical strategies to spot and avoid them on test day.

 Why Do Traps Exist in GRE Quant?